 The client needed to promptly respond to a request for information, and execute discovery with multiple information custodians.
 The primary custodian held a particularly large volume of data which threatened timely production.

 Hudson Legal Solution

-Hudson Legal recommended a bifurcated strategy to use Relativity® computer-assisted review to quickly identify documents relevant to the SEC request, combined with linear review for the smaller document set obtained from multiple custodians.
+Relativity computer-assisted review was combined with linear review for the smaller document set obtained from multiple custodians.

-Hudson’s Project Manager worked closely with the Relativity® technology partner in various rounds of computer-assisted review to ensure that all potentially relevant documents would be reviewed and produced.
-Using the Relativity® computer-assisted review methodology, a large number of documents were quickly identified as unrelated to the requests from the SEC.
+Hudson’s Project Manager worked closely with the technology partner to provide Relativity computer-assisted review in various rounds to ensure that all potentially relevant documents would be reviewed and produced.
+Using the Relativity computer-assisted review methodology, a large number of documents were quickly identified as unrelated to the requests from the SEC.

 Hudson Legal Results

 Hudson’s skillful execution of this innovative solution reduced the number of documents to be reviewed, while also ensuring that all likely relevant documents still received human review.
 The strategy increased the efficiency and accuracy of the document review workflow, and ultimately resulted in a high quality, timely production with cost savings of $87,000 (which is about half the cost of this particular review in its entirety) for the client.

 In addition to delivering cost savings to the client, this approach spared the SEC from receiving a large amount of irrelevant documents.